Automattic/jetpack/projects/plugins/jetpack/to-test.md

 ### Pay with PayPal Block

 In this release we've fixed some bugs with this block.
 It's a good opportunity to test it again.
 You'll need to purchase a paid bundle first, such as the Complete plan.
 Then, head to Posts > Add New and try adding a Pay with PayPal block.
-Let us know if you run into any issues with layout in the editor, currencies, or layout on the site's frontend.
+Let us know if you run into any issues with the layout in the editor, currencies, or layout on the site's frontend.

 ### Tiled Gallery Block